 Try serving these falafels in pita shredded lettuce, diced tomatoes, and chopped cucumber along with the tahini sauce.
 Or, make a salad bowl, topping the aforementioned veggies (and more if you like) with the oil-free falafels and a good drizzle of the tahini sauce.
 For guests, up the ante by making a falafel platter, including Quinoa Tabbouleh with Olives (shown in photo, also from LTEV), and roasted potatoes.
 Heavenly!

-If you are uncertain about tahini and brands that taste good, jump over to this post and then this one.
+If you are uncertain about tahini and brands that taste good, jump over to this post and .
 Then, get cooking!
 Hope you enjoy…

 x Dreena